-And if that’s not enough poison for you, there are tarantulas, scorpions and even poison arrow frogs.
+And if that’s not enough poison for you, spot a few tarantulas, scorpions and even poison arrow frogs.

 Floor 2 has a simple tank filled with Cannonball jellyfish who perform a never-ending flowing dance that is quite mesmerising.

-Next to them is a large tank that mimics the roiling water and shafts of sunlight found near the water surface in tidal areas – equally mesmerising!
+Next to them, a large tank mimics the roiling water and shafts of sunlight found near the water surface in tidal areas – equally mesmerising!

-There are no bug-eyed bundles of fur to admire, as you can imagine.
+No bug-eyed bundles of fur seek your admiration, as you can imagine.
 But I did see baby seahorses no longer than a fingernail, and they’d give any puppy a good run for their money.
 Not to mention the coral breeding rack with its baby corals.

 The tropical house

 Built on to the outside of the flak tower, this multi-level walk-in enclosure has wooden walkways and rope bridges, waterfalls, ponds and tropical vegetation.

 Various water tanks house fish and turtles.
 And fruit bats, birds, and monkeys move freely among the visitors.
 The animals aren’t shy, so you’ll get some close encounters.

 The weird and the wonderful

 And then, mixed in with all the sharks, snakes, lizards, clown fish and octopodes (oh, yes, that’s another form of the plural) are the truly unusual animals.
 For example: